-The unit operates from the Emergency Operations Center (EOC), which is located within the Chief William Karabas Communications Building in Ohlendorf West Park, which also houses the Emergency Communications Commission and is the future home of the St. Louis County Police Department's 911 Dispatching Center.
+The OEM operates from the Emergency Operations Center (EOC), which is located within the Chief William Karabas Communications Building in Ohlendorf West Park, which also houses the Emergency Communications Commission and the St. Louis County Police Department's 911 Dispatching Center.

 Radio Communications in Emergencies